 Generic Name: pancrelipase

-Note: This page contains information about the side effects of pancrelipase.
-Some of the dosage forms included on this document may not apply to the brand name Cotazym-S.
+Note: This document contains side effect information about pancrelipase.
+Some of the dosage forms listed on this page may not apply to the brand name Cotazym-S.

 For the Consumer

 Applies to pancrelipase: oral capsule, oral capsule delayed release, oral powder, oral tablet, oral tablet chewable

 Along with its needed effects, pancrelipase (the active ingredient contained in Cotazym-S) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking pancrelipase: